ginnox1/CanalNetworkDocs_online/DesignCriteria/AboutDesignCriteria.md

 * *FB>0:* indicates to use specified value for free board provission

 * *FB=0:*  Indicates to use built in table for estimating freeboard.
+For lined canals, the freeboard is provided using the equation 0.4*Q^0.25, and not less than 0.10m.

 The table of values for free board estimation are as follows: